-What Are the Different Phases of Getting Drunk on Alcohol?
+What Are the Different Phases of Intoxication on Alcohol?

 Alcohol has been part of celebrations, religious ceremonies, healing rituals, and nutritional practices throughout recorded history.
 Archeological evidence shows that humans have used purposely fermented beverages for various reasons almost forever.
 Today, alcohol is the most abused drug in the world.
 To better understand why this substance remains so popular, we need to know the different ways alcohol is abused, the effects on the brain and body, and the content of the various drinks a person chooses to consume.